Does Acupuncture for Chronic Pain Work?

-However, some sceptics believe these findings only demonstrate a strong placebo response to acupuncture.
+However, some skeptics believe these findings only demonstrate a strong placebo response to acupuncture.

 How Can Acupuncture Help Chronic Pain?

 Dozens of studies have investigated whether acupuncture is an effective treatment for chronic pain.
-The National Centre for Complementary and Integrative Health explains that “results from a number of studies suggest acupuncture may help … types of pain that are often chronic,” including low-back pain, neck pain and osteoarthritis.
+The National Centre for Complementary and Integrative Health (NCCIH) explains that "results from a number of studies suggest acupuncture may help... types of pain that are often chronic," including low-back pain, neck pain and osteoarthritis.

 Acupuncture may also reduce the frequency of tension headaches and prevent migraines.
 A recent review of 150 studies conducted over the past 50 years concluded that acupuncture is a safe and effective treatment for back pain and osteoarthritis.

-Researchers have been interested in the question of whether it matters if needles are inserted in TCM acupuncture points or at random points on the body (a placebo, or so-called “sham acupuncture”).
+Researchers have been interested in the question of whether it matters if needles are inserted in Traditional Chinese Medicine (TCM) acupuncture points or at random points on the body (a placebo, or so-called sham acupuncture).

 To answer this question, researchers analyzed 29 separate randomized controlled studies that included a total of 18,000 study participants with chronic pain.
 The researchers concluded that the effectiveness of acupuncture at TCM acupuncture points for pain reduction was statistically significant compared to sham acupuncture.
 They concluded that acupuncture was an effective treatment option for people with chronic pain conditions.

-Researchers found that, after nine weeks of 20-minute treatment sessions, individuals who received the tailored acupuncture reported a 41 percent decrease in pain compared to 27 percent for the sham acupuncture group.
+Researchers found that, after nine weeks of 20-minute treatment sessions, individuals who received the tailored acupuncture reported a 41% decrease in pain compared to 27% for the sham acupuncture group.

-Interestingly, at a 12-month follow-up, the tailored treatment group still reported a 20 percent pain reduction from the study’s beginning, as compared to six percent for the sham treatment group.
+Interestingly, at a 12-month follow-up, the tailored treatment group still reported a 20% pain reduction from the study's beginning, as compared to 6% for the sham treatment group.